TZstatsADS/Fall2016-Proj2-grp6/README.md

 	+ Collected the statistics data by zip code.
 	+ Built raw data set page for user reference and downloading.

-+ Youzhu Liu:

-	+ Improved ui.R and server.R of the crime map by adding clustering options.
-	+ Design and plot the frame of Shiny dashboard.
-	+	Collected the statistics data by zip code.
-	+ Built raw data set page for user reference and downloading.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.